In some cases, we earn commissions from affiliate links in our posts.

 — Dawn French (@Dawn_French) March 5, 2019

 According to Genial Production's Managing Director and Executive Producer Sophie Clarke-Jervois, “It's a cautionary tale for anyone wanting to gain popularity by passing on unfounded gossip, and Mark Brotherhood's scripts are packed full of intrigue, comedy, and suspense.”

 If you follow a lot of British entertainment news, you may recognize Sophie as an executive producer for shows like Ladies of Letters, Benidorm, Boy Meets Girl, Mount Pleasant, Two Pints of Lager & a Packet of Crisps, and Coupling.
 She also produced a couple episodes of Vicar of Dibley.

-Saskia Schuster, Comedy Controller at ITV, says, “Glass Houses is a new drama in the tradition of Doc Martin and The Darling Buds of May, full of warmth and intriguing characters.
+Saskia Schuster, Comedy Controller at ITV, says, “Glass Houses (editor's note: now The Trouble With Maggie Cole) is a new drama in the tradition of Doc Martin and The Darling Buds of May, full of warmth and intriguing characters.
 This new series will embrace its beautiful idyllic South Devon setting as we meet the villagers of Thurlbury and find out how an innocent afternoon spent indiscreetly gossiping has a domino effect on the whole village.”